Fremantle Stuff > buildings >

 Residence built for James Lilly, shipping magnate; later (1914) home to Capt Frank and Blanche Biddles.
 Later, it was available for functions such as wedding receptions: I attended Grant Patterson's wedding there in 1964 or 1965.
 Just in time!
 In 1966 it was demolished to make way for an ugly block of flats and a petrol vending station.
 There's now a block of townhouses on that corner.
-Photo #4625 from the Fremantle History Centre.
+Photo #4625, 1916, from the Fremantle Library Local History Collection.

 Below is a view across Fremantle Park towards Ivanhoe in 1909.